akafael/ufpe-project-bsg/README.md

 To include new files in UTest tests,run in your main directory: git submodule update --init --recursive

-Tô install Pre commit instance in branchs, run : pip install pre-commit pre-commit install -c .pre-commit-config.yml
+To install Pre commit instance in branchs, run : pip install pre-commit pre-commit install -c .pre-commit-config.yaml

 end of files error:
 pre-commit run --all